Prasanth0818/dummy_bakery/README.md

 week-3 project

 Steps

-Everyone can use same branch for development (develop) Before starting your work need to git pull
+1) Everyone can use same branch for development (develop)
+2) Before starting your work need to git pull
-After work completed or end of the day ,need to push your code
+3) After work completed or end of the day, need to push your code
-Note: recommanded
+4) Note: recommended
-every 1hr once can you the push the code
+Every 1hr once can you push the code